slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On control

 <!--
-> *"Nature, to be commanded, must be obeyed." -- Francis Bacon*
-> *"Our only security is our ability to change." -- John Lilly*
-> *"Security is mostly a superstition.
-Life is either a daring adventure or nothing." -- Helen Keller*
-> *"Some of us think holding on makes us strong, but sometimes it is letting go." -- Hermann Hesse*
-> *"The dangers of life are infinite, and among them is safety." -- Goethe*
-> *"Uncertainty is the only certainty there is, and knowing how to live with insecurity is the only security there is." -- John Allen Paulos*

 - Não se pode fazer colecção de tudo.
 - focus on what doesnt change
 - never let the things you can’t do distract from the things you can.